Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Empirical approach

 \subsection{Modelling benefit take-up}

 In recent decades, numerous empirical studies into the factors influencing means-tested benefit take-up have been carried out, see, e.g., \textcite{Blu88, BlankRuggles96, Rip01, Wil05, Whe09, Bru12, Har19, Bru21}.
-These studies adopt a reduced-form\footnote{While a large number of empirical studies frame (non-)take-up of social benefits as a utility maximising choice, only a small number of those studies actually embed the take-up choice in a structural model of labour supply.
+These studies model the take-up decision as a binary choice in which a household claims the benefit if its net utility from claiming exceeds the utility from not claiming.
+Following most of this literature, this study estimates take-up models in reduced form: rather than structurally estimating the household's preferences and budget constraint, the observed take-up indicator is related directly to household characteristics and the simulated benefit entitlement.\footnote{While a large number of empirical studies frame (non-)take-up of social benefits as a utility maximising choice, only a small number of those studies actually embed the take-up choice in a structural model of labour supply.
 For the latter, see, e.g., \textcite{Mof83, Hoy96, BluMac99, Kea98, KeaneWolpin2010, Cha13}; for a recent literature overview of structural models of benefit take-up, see \textcite{ChanMoffitt2018}.
-The majority of the empirical literature on the determinants of benefit take-up adopts a reduced-form approach, which does not try to disentangle households' preferences and budget constraints.
-Given that the aim of this study is to explore the correlations between take-up and possible long-term factors, rather than conducting policy analyses, I have also opted for a reduced-form approach.} discrete choice model which postulates that benefits are claimed if the household's net utility from claiming exceeds the utility of not claiming.
-The net utility accounts for the fact that benefit claims are associated with monetary and non-monetary costs, which arise, for example, due to inadequate knowledge of entitlement regulations, the complexities of the claiming process, complex administrative procedures, and stigma costs, i.e., the fear of negative social perceptions concerning welfare dependency \parencite{Oor91}.
+Given that the aim of this study is to explore the correlations between take-up and possible long-term factors, rather than conducting policy analyses, I have also opted for a reduced-form approach.} The net utility accounts for the fact that benefit claims are associated with monetary and non-monetary costs, which arise, for example, due to inadequate knowledge of entitlement regulations, the complexities of the claiming process, complex administrative procedures, and stigma costs, i.e., the fear of negative social perceptions concerning welfare dependency \parencite{Oor91}.

 In the literature, the empirical specification for the reduced-form take-up model is usually motivated as follows \parencite[see, e.g.,][]{Blu88}.
 For any means-tested benefit, take-up ($P=1$) is assumed to be observed if the net level of utility from claiming the benefit exceeds the utility when not claiming the benefit; otherwise, the household will refrain from claiming the benefit ($P=0$).
 Formally,